beerose/blog/content/posts/ts-fight/post.md

   </div>
 </div>

-TypeScript is a superset of JavaScript, but many things that pass in JS will cause a TypeScript compiler error.
+Despite that TypeScript is a superset of JavaScript, many things that pass in JS will cause a TypeScript compiler error.

 An example: